jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Explanation of controls:

-“Select data path” – select path to folder with the configuration files

-Path is displayed below
+“Select data path” – select path to folder with the configuration files; Path is displayed below

 Left window – shows the names of configuration files found in this location